you-R-I/workshops/README.md

 # Workshops

 ### Overview
 This workshop tutorials give you a first hands on experience on how to connect an «Internet of Thing» (IoT) device to the IBM Cloud.
 You will use NodeRed and the Watson Services available on the IBM Cloud to build a cognitive IoT-application.
 The workshop is divided in various exercises listed below.

 ### Prerequisites
 In order to do the workshop you need the following hardware components:
 * RaspberryPi (I am using a Model 3B)
 * RaspberryPi Camera
-* Computer to access the RaspberryPi remotely (or a monitor, keyboard or screen if you want to work directly on your RaspberyPi)
+* Computer to access the RaspberryPi remotely (or a monitor, keyboard and screen if you want to work directly on your RaspberyPi)
 * Various cables to connect the RaspberryPi

 For this workshop we will us the IBM Cloud: